-- Students will demonstrate effective research and writing in areas related to ministry and church leadership. - Students will be able to identify appropriate academic and theoretical principles to church leadership, missions, counseling, and education. - Students will demonstrate competence in religious communication, both in interpersonal and public settings. - Students will exhibit skills in practical application of biblical and ministry principles to realworld situations. - Students will demonstrate significant maturity in personal, spiritual formation.
+- Students will demonstrate effective research and writing in ministry and leadership. - Students will incorporate appropriate academic and theoretical principles in congregational leadership. - Students will demonstrate competence in theological communication, in interpersonal and public settings. - Students will apply biblical and ministry principles to global contexts.